Lee County, Georgia: Education

 Public schools are operated by the Lee County School District.
 Lee County High School is the sole high school of the district.

 Politics

 Historically, Lee County was part of the solidly Democratic Solid South where control of the dominant black population dictated unified white voting for Democratic candidates due to the Republican association with Reconstruction and black political power.
 However, with a combination of the Great Migration and white in-migration, the black share of the county's population has declined and it is now powerfully Republican, having voted Republican in every presidential election since 1964, with the exception of 1968 and 1976 when it backed Southern “favorite sons” George Wallace and Jimmy Carter.

+As of the 2020s, Lee County is a Republican stronghold, voting 71% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Lee County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Lee County is part of District 13.
+For elections to the Georgia House of Representatives, Lee County is part of District 151.